Apple iPad 9 (2021) vs iPad 8 (2020): Which iPad should you buy?

 There's also a 256GB option, which starts at £459 ($479, AU$729) with Wi-Fi, or £579 ($609, AU$929) for the Wi-Fi + Cellular model.

-Apple no longer sells the eighth-generation iPad, but you might be able to pick it up cheap from another retailer.
+Apple no longer sells the iPad 10.2 (8th Gen), but you might be able to pick it up cheap from another retailer.
 The iPad 9 is available to pre-order now, with shipping starting on 24th September.

 Apple iPad 9 (2021) vs iPad 8 (2020): design